-As organizations move their email to the cloud and away from on-prem, Secure Email Gateways have become less reliable as a means to protect users from email-borne threats.
-This is largely due to the architecture of a Secure Email Gateway, which was originally intended for on-prem environments and was only later adapted for the cloud.
+As organizations move their email to the cloud and away from on-premises, Secure Email Gateways have become less reliable as a means to protect users from email-borne threats.
+This is largely due to the architecture of a Secure Email Gateway, which was originally intended for on-premises environments and was only later adapted for the cloud.

 Secure Email Gateways are a critical protection technology, but the market is both highly saturated and very mature.
 Market growth has leveled off to low single digits, and differentiation between vendors boils down to just a few criteria.
 Additionally, there is a low percentage of revenue from new buyers, a low number of new entrants to the market, and a low level of vendor consolidation.

 Email does much more than send and receive messages.
 It connects to file sharing suites, essential workplace applications, and links every facet of our online identity.
 The inbox-level protection that Secure Email Gateways provide simply does not suffice in this interconnected landscape.